-- (1) For a given target year and modelled zone, ENTSO-E shall identify a resource adequacy concern if: - (a) the relevant MS or competent authority designated by the MS (or MSs or competent authorities designated by the MSs in the case of cross-border modelled zones) has set a reliability standard for the target year and modelled zone pursuant to Article 25 of Electricity Regulation, based on the RS methodology; and - (b) the reliability standard is not fulfilled for the target year for at least one central reference scenario or one sensitivity.
-Where the reliability standard is defined solely as LOLERS by the relevant MS (or MSs in the case of cross-border modelled zones), the reliability standard is not fulfilled for a target year and modelled zone, if the LOLE after activation of out-of-market capacity resources pursuant to Article 7.11(d) is higher than the LOLERS (in at least one central reference scenario or one sensitivity).
-When other criteria are used in the definition of the RS, the fulfilment of the RS should be established accordingly in a transparent manner. - (2) For a given target year, scenario or sensitivity and modelled zone, ENTSO-E may separately assess whether the reliability standard is fulfilled, following the approach set out in paragraph 1(b). - (3) Pursuant to Article 23(5)(k) of Electricity Regulation, for each resource adequacy concern identified pursuant to paragraph (1), ENTSO-E shall identify the possible source(s) of the resource adequacy concern.
-The possible source(s) of the resource adequacy concerns shall be assessed at least via: - (a) the percentage of MTUs corresponding to ENS occurring simultaneously in multiple neighbouring modelled zones, to the total amount of MTUs with ENS; and - (b) the analysis of generation, demand, cross-zonal capacity and cross-zonal exchanges of a modelled zone and its connected neighbouring systems during MTUs with ENS.
+- 1. For a given target year and modelled zone, ENTSO-E shall identify a resource adequacy concern if (and only if): - (a) the relevant MS or competent authority designated by the MS (or MSs or competent authorities designated by the MSs in the case of cross-border modelled zones) has set a reliability standard for the target year and modelled zone pursuant to Article 25 of Electricity Regulation, based on the RS methodology; and - (b) the reliability standard is not fulfilled for the target year for at least one central reference scenario or one sensitivity.
+Where the reliability standard is defined solely as LOLE{RS} by the relevant MS (or MSs in the case of cross-border modelled zones), the reliability standard is not fulfilled for a target year and modelled zone, if the LOLE after activation of out-of-market capacity resources pursuant to Article 7.11(d) is higher than the LOLE{RS} (in at least one central reference scenario or one sensitivity).
+When other criteria are used in the definition of the RS, the fulfilment of the RS should be established accordingly in a transparent manner. - 2.
+For a given target year, scenario or sensitivity and modelled zone, ENTSO-E may separately assess whether the reliability standard is fulfilled, following the approach set out in paragraph 1(b). - 3.
+Pursuant to Article 23(5)(k) of Electricity Regulation, for each resource adequacy concern identified pursuant to paragraph (1), ENTSO-E shall identify the possible source(s) of the resource adequacy concern.
+The possible source(s) of the resource adequacy concerns shall be assessed at least via: - (a) the impact of indirect restrictions to price formation assessed in line with Article 3(7); - (b)(a) the percentage of MTUs corresponding to ENS occurring simultaneously in multiple neighbouring modelled zones, to the total amount of MTUs with ENS; and - (b) the analysis of generation, demand, cross-zonal capacity and cross-zonal exchanges of a modelled zone and its connected neighbouring systems during MTUs with ENS.